uber/cadence/docs/04_glossary.md

 the name used to configure a worker must match.

 ### Task Token
-A unique identifier for a Cadence activity.
+A unique correlation id for a Cadence activity.

 ### Worker
 Also known as a *worker service*.
 A service that hosts the workflow and